developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 &#50;. <b>Tap OK</b> to confirm the action:
 <img alt="" style="height:350px" src="export_confirm.png"/>
+_Removable storage devices do not appear if Multi-user Mode is enabled_.
 <br>

 &#51;. <b>Note the location</b> in the confirmation message: